dragonlock2/matthewtran.com/README.md

 | terraria  | 7777               |
 | wireguard | 51820              |

 Run the following commands.
+For the IP update script, add a SendGrid API key to `website/sendgrid.key`.

 ```
 docker compose build
 docker compose up -d # auto restarts on reboot!
 ```

 Note for first start you'll need to configure Gitea.
+You may also need to `chown` and `chmod` the mounted folders for each container.